Sydney SuperDome: Attendance records

 The Sydney Kings have set attendance records for the league on five occasions while playing at the Superdome.
 In the 1999/2000 season, the Kings hosted a double header at the Superdome with the West Sydney Razorbacks playing the Brisbane Bullets and the Kings playing the Canberra Cannons.
 This double header set a league record of 17,143 fans in attendance.

 In a game against the Illawarra Hawks on 17 November 2019, the Kings set the all-time NBL single game attendance record with 17,514 at the Superdome.
 A major drawcard for the game was future NBA star and social media icon LaMelo Ball playing for the Hawks.

 In Game Three of the 2022 NBL Grand Final series against the Tasmania Jack Jumpers at Qudos Bank Arena, the team attracted a crowd of 16,149 – then the biggest playoff crowd in NBL history and the third-largest crowd overall in NBL history.

 In the Grand Final Series of the 2022/2023 season against the New Zealand Breakers, the Sydney Kings set the new single game attendance record and playoff game attendance record twice.
 With the Kings having home court advantage, Games 1, 3 and 5 were played at the Superdome.
 On 10 March 2023, a new record of 18,049 attended Game 3 of the series.
 Just five days later with the series tied at 2 wins each, the Kings prevailed in Game 5 to win the championship in front of another record attendance of 18,124.

+The Kings beat their own record twice more in 2026 at the Superdome in similar circumstances.
+The Kings played the Adelaide 36ers in the 2025–26 Championship Series that went to Game 5.
+Game 3 of the series saw a new record of 18,373 attend.
+A week later, 18,589 attended Game 5 on 5 April 2026.

 American singer Billie Eilish broke the arena's single-event attendance record during her show on 28 February 2025 as part of her Hit Me Hard And Soft: The Tour, with 21,001 attendees.
 This record surpassed the previous record of 20,839, which was held by Justin Timberlake on his FutureSex/LoveShow tour on 13 November 2007.